-Hundreds of fishing specimens from classic to modern are displayed at the Fishing Tools Museum at Nha Trang University, attracting not only students but also tourists.
+Hundreds of fishing specimens from classic to modern are displayed at the Fishing Tools Museum at Nha Trang University, not only attracting students but also tourists.

-Over 100 rare specimens at the Fishing Gear Museum
+More than 100 rare specimens at the Fishing Gear Museum

 According to lecturers, since 2007, Nha Trang University has converted the fishing gear gallery into a museum with an area of nearly 500 square meters , adding many artifacts for visitors to see and admire.
-Field model with fishing gear by region

-Field model with fishing gear by region
+Field model with fishing tools from each region

 Here, you can see a snail trap to catch octopus, a compass, a rusty hurricane lamp, fishing nets, a Lo Hac boat (a popular fishing vessel in the 15th century in Da Nang )...
-Next to each specimen is annotated the name, function, and structure for viewers to better understand.
+Next to each specimen is annotated its name, function, and structure for viewers to better understand.

 Fishing trawler model vividly recreates fishing